Philippine Senate Committee on Cultural Communities and Muslim Affairs

 The Philippine Senate Committee on Cultural Communities and Muslim Affairs is a standing committee of the Senate of the Philippines.

+The committee was previously known as the Committee on Cultural Communities until the 19th Congress.

 Jurisdiction

 According to the Rules of the Senate, the committee handles all matters relating to cultural communities in the Philippines and the Islamic Religion.

-Members, 19th Congress
+Members, 20th Congress

 Based on the Rules of the Senate, the Senate Committee on Cultural Communities has 9 members.

-The President Pro Tempore, the Majority Floor Leader, and the Minority Floor Leader are ex officio members.

-Here are the members of the committee in the 19th Congress as of September 30, 2022: